 We analyzed the top brands and best-selling products in the Best Dog Foods Without Red Dye category to bring you a carefully curated list of recommendations.

-1. Victor Sensitive Skin & Stomach Beef Meal & Brown Rice
+1. VICTOR Sensitive Skin & Stomach Beef Meal & Brown Rice

-- No chicken or gluten
+- No chicken ingredients

 - Made in the USA